michael8rown/ansible/README.md

 ### Final step

 The last step is to reboot again, after which your environment should be set up exactly as defined in the scripts.
-Enjoy :-)
+Enjoy!

 ### Todo